WHEN ARRIVING FOR AN EMERGENCY

 Please call us as soon as you arrive: 207-878-3121, option 1.
 We will gather information from you via phone.
 A technician will come outside to meet your pet (please wear a mask when interacting with our staff).
 Please remain in your car while we examine your pet inside.
 We will call you to follow up once we’ve determined your pet’s needs.
 The veterinarian will provide a recommended treatment plan and the estimated cost of your pet’s treatment.
 If your pet is staying with us for continued care, you will be asked to sign the treatment plan and pay a deposit.
 If you have financial constraints, please let us know right away so that we may help you prioritize your pet’s care.

 Due to the nature of an emergency facility, an unavoidable wait may occur.
 Please be supportive of other pet owners and their pets.
-Your patience is greatly appreciated.
+We greatly appreciate your patience.
+We base the priority of care upon triage determination.

 HOSPITALIZATION AND CONTINUING CARE

 PVESC has a staff of highly experienced veterinarians, veterinary technicians, and assistants who will be taking very special care of your pet.
-While under our care, your pet will be monitored closely for blood pressure, continuous electrocardiogram, blood parameters, and oxygen saturation.
+Here is what you can expect while under our care.
+We monitor your pet closely for blood pressure, continuous electrocardiogram, blood parameters, and oxygen saturation.
 The doctors confer twice daily on all hospitalized patients, and your pet may be under the care of more than one doctor.
 Doctor and staff rounds also occur twice a day, at 8:00 am and 5:00 pm.

 You may call the hospital after 12:00 pm to discuss your pet’s progress.
 If the doctor is not available to take your call, a technician who is familiar with your pet will be able to speak with you directly.